ZijianSuUCSD/fa22-cse110-lab4/expose/javascript/part1.md

 Therefore, when the outside code uses “result” again, it will return an error because this variable does not exist.

 **5.What is printed by line 9?
 If the code returns an error, explain why.**
-Cannot assign to "result" because it is a constant
+Cannot assign to "result" because it is a constant variable
 The code returns an error, because variables defined with const cannot be Reassigned.

 **6.What is printed by line 13?
 If the code returns an error, explain why.**